maiam6242/ShellShocked/reports/report.md

 ### Reflection

 //TODO: THIS!
 Maia: I think that I achieved my learning goals for this project.
-I came in hoping to get a better understanding of C and how to use it
+I came in hoping to get a better understanding of C and how to use it, and I think that I accomplished that pretty well.

 ### GitHub and Trello
 GitHub: https://github.com/maiam6242/ShellShocked